cedricsutter/MusicFlash/README.md

 # MusicFlash
 **Projekt 2 CAS-FEE2022**

+## What is MusicFlash?

+MusicFLash is an Music Blog where you can read about Music.
+It's possible for everyone to read the articles, like them and hear some previews of the Music.
+To create an Article you have to login.
+If you post is inappropriate he will get deletet by the Administartor. :)

 ## Application

 [MusicFlash](https://musicflash-e89f2.web.app/)

-To add a entry just register and log in.
+To add an entry just register and log in.
-To ad a link from Spotify the link have to be like followed: https://open.spotify.com/embed/track/0V3wPSX9ygBnCm8psDIegu?utm_source=generator
+To add a link from Spotify, the link has to be like followed: https://open.spotify.com/embed/track/0V3wPSX9ygBnCm8psDIegu?utm_source=generator

 For this link, just go to Spotify, choose your song, playlist or whatever you want to share: